Adi Granov: Early life

-Adi Granov was born in 1977 in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia.
-He began drawing at an early age, though he did consider pursuing it as a career until he was sixteen.
+Adi Granov was born in 1977 in Sarajevo, SR Bosnia and Herzegovina, Yugoslavia.
+He began drawing at an early age, though he did not consider pursuing it as a career until he was sixteen.
 In 1994, 16-year-old Granov fled Bosnia with his mother and his sister, four years his junior, to escape the Bosnian War.
 They immigrated to the United States, where Granov spent the next ten years living in Portland, Oregon and Seattle, Washington, where Granov studied art and concept design at a university.
 He was influenced mostly by European comics and American poster artists, as well as some few manga artists.
 He has cited Moebius, Sergio Toppi, Tanino Liberatore, Katsuhiro Otomo, Syd Mead, Richard Amsel, and specifically the airbrush technique of Drew Struzan and Hajime Sorayama, though he stated in a 2010 interview that he considers himself "a drawer, not a painter."

 Career

 Granov spent his last three years in the U.S. in Chicago doing design work for Nintendo Software Technology, working on Bionic Commando and Wave Race: Blue Storm, among other titles.
 He provided illustrations for Wizards of the Coast on their Star Wars and Wheel of Time games, and illustrated "Masters of Destiny", a short story for Metal Hurlant #10, an anthology magazine by Humanoids Publishing.
 While in Chicago he obtained his first illustration work for a Dreamwave Productions, a comics publisher based in Toronto, Ontario, Canada.
 Though his work on their book, NecroWar (2003), was well-received, the publisher filed for bankruptcy, at which point Granov had not been paid for several months, impinging upon his ability to pay his rent.

-In a 2014 interview, he stated that he had been working as an illustrator and a concept artist for many years prior when he showed a portfolio of comics artwork to a company at the San Diego Comic-Con.
+In a 2014 interview, he stated that he had been working as an illustrator and a concept artist for many years prior when he showed a portfolio of comics artwork to a company at San Diego Comic-Con.
 As Granov put it, "one thing led to another," until he received an unsolicited email from an editor at Marvel Comics, expressing a positive view of his artwork, and inviting to work for Marvel.
 Granov accepted, and his first job for them was interior and the cover artwork for the 2004 Iron Man Poster Book.
 His work was a success, and as a result, Granov was teamed with writer/novelist Warren Ellis for the 2005–06, six-issue miniseries Iron Man: Extremis.
 Though the character at that point was considered an unpopular, third tier character, Extremis is considered one of the best Iron Man comics ever produced, revitalizing interest in the character, and gaining the attention of film director Jon Favreau, who hired Granov one of the three key design and concept artists on the 2008 film Iron Man.
 The "Extremis" storyline would subsequently be adapted into the 2013 film Iron Man 3.
 In 2004 Marvel Editor-in-Chief Joe Quesada named Granov as one of the Young Guns, a group of artists who have the qualities to make "a future superstar penciler".